IDCI-Consulting/MetastazBundle/README.md

 What is MetastazBundle?
 -----------------------

-This bundle provide an interface which once implemented allow you to add metadata on your model objects.
-You can define 'Template' which you can use to specify metadata set.
-This 'Templates' are store with Doctrine2.
+This bundle provides an interface which once implemented allows you to add metadata on your model objects.
+You can define 'Templates' that you can use to specify metadata set.
+These 'Templates' are stored with Doctrine2.

 Installation requirements